myreceiptt/nota-mini-app/README.md

 http://localhost:3000
 ```

-You should see the NOTA Mini App running in your local environment.
+You should see the MyReceipt / NOTA Mini App running in your local environment.

+> Note: Some MiniKit features that depend on host context (Base app / Farcaster) will only function fully when the app is embedded as a Mini App in a compatible client.

 ---

-## Customisation

-### Mini App Manifest Configuration
+## Mini App Manifest Configuration

 The file `minikit.config.ts` defines the configuration that is used to generate the Mini App manifest at: